 Jeremiah shares his passion for music with his husband, Ricardo, and he is the oldest brother of two, uncle to two nephews, and father of Minnie, a wire-haired terrier mix.
 His Pentecostal pastor-grandmother is his hero and was the first one to encourage his musical gifts when he started singing in church at the age of three.
 When he isn’t working, he enjoys going to movies, amusement parks, musical theatre, and using his crockpot to cook dinner.

 Director of Administration – Melanie Vannozzi

-Melanie has been very active with non-profits, such as the Chesterfield County Food Bank, Chester YMCA, Calvary Baptist Church, Harrowgate Elementary, Chester Middle, and LC Bird PTA, as well as King of Peace.
-Her most important role is being mom to Anthony & Vanessa (twins), who are 24, and Mimi to her sweet granddaughter Paisley Rose, who is 3.
-She loves to thrift, going to yard sales, karaoke, crafting, and spending time with her family in her free time.
+Melanie has been very active with non-profits, such as the Chesterfield County Food Bank, Harrowgate Elementary and LC Bird PTA.
+Her most important role is being mom to Anthony & Vanessa (twins) and Mimi to her sweet granddaughter Paisley Rose, who is 4!
+She loves to go thrifting, crafting, going to the beach, and spending time with her family in her free time.